Christini-Lab/ap-vc-correlations/README.md

 ### Download data

-1. Download all raw experimental data from [HERE, TODO]() and extract the data inside the root.
+1. Download all raw experimental data from [HERE, TODO]() and extract the data inside this directory's root.
 Please reach out to me if this link is not updated.
-I am happy to share all required data with you.
+I am happy to share the data.